-Just like babies, toddlers cry because they’re hungry, tired, uncomfortable or need your attention.
-Once your toddler can talk, it will be much easier for them to tell you why they’re upset and what they need.
+Just like babies, toddlers cry because they’re hungry, tired, uncomfortable or need to feel connected with you.
+Once your toddler can talk, it will be much easier for them to express why they’re upset and for you to understand what they need.

 Tips to manage your toddler’s crying

 - Check they’re not unwell or in pain.
 If they have a high temperature, they may have an illness.
-If you think there’s something wrong ring NHS Direct Wales (External link) for advice.
-You can call them on 0845 46 47.
-If you don’t see any signs of illness a headache or earache could cause them to cry.
+If you think there’s something wrong contact NHS 111 Wales free on 111 (www.111.wales.nhs.uk) for advice.
+If you don’t see any obvious signs of illness, a headache or earache could be causing them to cry.

 - Try to work out why your toddler is crying.
 Using HALT is a good starting point.
 Think about if your child is Hungry, Angry, Lonely, Tired?
 A snack, some quiet time or a rest might help.

 - Is your child worried or anxious about something?
 Your child may be worried or anxious about going to nursery, moving house or a new baby.
 Crying is their way of expressing their anxiety.
 Give your child lots of reassurance with love and make them feel safe and secure.

 - Talk about and acknowledge their feelings.
-“I know you must be upset, because you wanted to play outside.
-I know that can be frustrating”.
 If your child can describe how they feel with words, it can help them understand and manage their feelings.

 - Try distracting your toddler.
 Use a toy or play activity or point out something interesting.